christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 4.0.21 =
+* Fixed: Compatible with Yoast SEO touse the book's summary as content for analyzing

 = 4.0.20 =
 * Fixed: bugs when importing/exporting books with publishers